prokube/docs/creating.md

 Alternatively, you can run CMake manually without using VSCode or using another program (such as Sublime Text), however using the VSCode environment is highly recommended for Geode projects.

+### Troubleshooting (MacOS only)

+If the CLI doesn't seem to work by just typing in "geode" into Terminal, then go through with these steps.

+1. Open up Terminal

+2. Run - chmod +x /Users/Shared/Geode/bin/geode

+3. Then run - export PATH="/Users/Shared/Geode/bin:${PATH}"

+4. Type in "geode" again and a help menu should show up!

 ### Building With VSCode

 To build with VSCode, simply press the `Build` button on the bottom bar or use the hotkey `F7`.